EDITED BY F. J. POWICKE,

 hardly be the aforesaid undated one, yet may possibly be one which

 he wrote instead of it.
-This is suggested by the fact that Eliot refers
+This is suggested by the fact that Eliot

 to something said by Baxter about the necessity of thorough Parochial